dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-2-themes.rst

    -- https://support.google.com/webmasters/answer/1408986?hl=en

+.. note:: Google decided to discontinue this pilot, so this isn't currently visible in google search results.
+I haven't decided whether to remove this from the theme yet.

 This is what this looks like in a Google Search result when this is setup and working:

 .. image:: {filename}/images/posts/how-i-built-this-website-using-pelican-part-2-themes/google-authorship-microdata-results.png

 Google In-depth Articles
 -------------------------

-This feature prefers articles which use schema.org Article microdata, specifically the following items:
+This Google feature prefers articles which use schema.org Article microdata, specifically the following items:

 - headline
 - alternativeHeadline